samjd-zz/linkedin_ssi_booster/README.md

 ---

-## 🚀 Schedule Your Content with Buffer (Partner Link)
+## 🚀 Scheduling & Buffer Integration

-Want to automate your LinkedIn growth with the best scheduling tool?
-[Sign up for Buffer with our partner link](https://join.buffer.com/samjd42) and get started in minutes!
+The SSI Booster integrates with **Buffer for seamless social scheduling**.
+All posts generated by the curator are pushed to your Buffer queue (or Ideas for review) via the Buffer GraphQL API.

 **Why Buffer?**

-- Effortlessly schedule posts at optimal times for maximum reach
+- Optimal posting times for maximum reach
-- Manage multiple channels and queues from one dashboard
-- Integrates seamlessly with SSI Booster for hands-off publishing
+- Multi-channel management (LinkedIn, Twitter, etc.)
+- Queue management and performance analytics
+- Full integration with SSI Booster's confidence routing (post → ideas → block)

-**Support the project:** Using our [Buffer partner link](https://join.buffer.com/samjd42) helps fund ongoing development and keeps this tool open-source.
-Try Buffer today and see why top creators and engineers trust it for their content workflow!
+**Support the project:** Use our [Buffer partner link](https://join.buffer.com/samjd42) to help fund development while getting started with Buffer scheduling!

+**In Development:** See [ROADMAP.md](ROADMAP.md) for details on the **Ollama Buffer MCP Agent** — a natural language interface to Buffer operations powered by Gemma 4 (code complete, Docker service disabled, tests pending).

 ---